wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-troubleshoot-visual-studio.md

 	![New FTP user name and password](./media/web-sites-dotnet-troubleshoot-visual-studio/tws-enterftpcredentials.png)

 5. In the management portal **Dashboard** tab press F5 to refresh the page, and then scroll down to where you see **Deployment / FTP User**.
-Notice that the user name has the web app name prefixed to it. **When you log in, you have to use this full user name with the web app name prefixed to it as shown here.**
+Notice that the user name has the web site name prefixed to it. **When you log in, you have to use this full user name with the web site name prefixed to it as shown here.**

-5. In a new browser window, go to the URL that is shown under **FTP Host Name** in the **Dashboard** tab of the management portal page for your web app. **FTP Host Name** is located near **Deployment / FTP User** in the **Quick Glance** section.
+5. In a new browser window, go to the URL that is shown under **FTP Host Name** in the **Dashboard** tab of the management portal page for your web site. **FTP Host Name** is located near **Deployment / FTP User** in the **Quick Glance** section.

 6. Log in using the FTP credentials that you created earlier (including the web app name prefix for the user name).